sourcegraph/learn/posts/how-to-create-a-sourcegraph-cloud-account.md

 ![Sourcegraph cloud signup page](https://storage.googleapis.com/sourcegraph-assets/learn/tutorial-images/sourcegraph-cloud-signup-landing.png)

+From here, you can continue to signing up through your option of choice.

+## Creating a Sourcegraph cloud account with GitHub

-To use GitHub authentication, click on the **Continue with GitHub** button on the [Sign up](https://sourcegraph.com/sign-up) page.
+To use GitHub authentication, from the [Sign up](https://sourcegraph.com/sign-up) page, click on the **Continue with GitHub** button.
 Clicking on the GitHub button will take you to GitHub’s login page if you are not already logged in.

 ![Create a Sourcegraph cloud with GitHub](https://storage.googleapis.com/sourcegraph-assets/learn/tutorial-images/github-login-to-access-sourcegraph.png)